joecowton/makersbnb/README.md

 Makers BnB.
 ------

-Taken from[this group practice project](https://github.com/joecowton/makersbnb) and changed styling.
+Taken from [this group practice project](https://github.com/joecowton/makersbnb) and changed styling.

 ### Our task